-- (1) The election of Registrant Board Members must be by electronic ballot. - [(1) amended 2023-02-28] - (2) The Executive Director must prepare a ballot containing the names of all candidates nominated by the Nomination Committee. - (3) Voting must be closed no later than noon on the 15th day prior to the annual general meeting. - [(3) amended 2024-04-19] - (4) Voting for more than the number of Registrant Board Members to be elected will invalidate the ballot. - [(4) amended 2023-02-28] - (5) Voting for less than the number of Registrant Board Members to be elected will not invalidate the ballot. - [(5) amended 2023-02-28] - (6) Ballots cast in an election must be tabulated at least 10 days prior to the annual general meeting. - (7) [Repealed 2023-02-28] - (8) The candidates who receive the most votes in the election are elected as Registrant Board Members. - [(8) amended 2023-02-28]
+(1) The election of Registrant Board Members must be by electronic ballot.

+- (2) The Executive Director must prepare a ballot containing the names of all candidates nominated by the Nomination Committee. - (3) Voting must be closed at-no later than noon on the 15th day prior to the annual general meeting, and ballots received after that timevoting has closed must not be counted.-. [(3) amended 2024-MM-DD] - (4) Voting for more than the number of Registrant Board Members to be elected will invalidate the ballot.

+(5) Voting for less than the number of Registrant Board Members to be elected will not invalidate the ballot.

+- (6) Ballots cast in an election must be tabulated at least 10 days prior to the annual general meeting. - (7) [Repealed 2023-02-28] - (8) The candidates who receive the most votes in the election are elected as Registrant Board Members.
-- (9) [Repealed 2023-02-28] - (10) If there is a tie vote between 2 or more candidates, the Executive Director must hold a random draw to determine the successful candidate. - (11) The Executive Director must inform each candidate in the election of the results of the election as soon as practicable, and the results of the election must be published on a public website maintained by EGBC prior to the annual general meeting.

-(12) The successful candidates for positions as Registrant Board Members must take office at the close of the annual general meeting.
+- (9) [Repealed 2023-02-28] - (10) If there is a tie vote between 2 or more candidates, the Executive Director must hold a random draw to determine the successful candidate. - (11) The Executive Director must inform each candidate in the election of the results of the election as soon as practicable, and the results of the election must be announced published on a public website maintained by EGBC at prior to the annual general meeting. [(11) amended 2024-MM-DD] - (12) The successful candidates for positions as Registrant Board Members must take office at the close of the annual general meeting.

-(13) The Executive Director must not authorize the deletion of any electronic ballots cast in an election until 3 months after the date on which the results of the election were published on a public website maintained by EGBC.
+(13) The Executive Director must not authorize the deletion of any electronic ballots cast in an election until 3 months after the date on which the annual general meeting was heldresults of the election were announced.published on a public website maintained by EGBC.